RunestoneInteractive/thinkcspy/_sources/Selection/Logicaloperators.rst

    :feedback_c: Yes, with an and keyword both expressions must be true so the number must be greater than 0 an less than 5 for this expression to be true.
 Although most other programming languages do not allow this mathematical syntax, in Python, you could also write 0 &lt; x &lt; 5.

    What is a correct Python expression for checking to see if a number stored in a variable x is between 0 and 5?

+.. mchoice:: test_question6_2_2
+   :practice: T
+   :answer_a: A ``and`` B
+   :answer_b: A ``or`` B
+   :answer_c: ``not`` A
+   :answer_d: ``not`` B
+   :correct: b, d
+   :feedback_a: Both A and B need to be True in order for this to be True.
+   :feedback_b: Either A or B need to be True in order for this to be True.
+   :feedback_c: A needs to be False in order for this to be True.
+   :feedback_d: B needs to be False in order for this to be True.

+   Say you are registering for next semester's classes.
+You have choice A, which is your art class, and choice B, which is your math class.
+You need both of them, but it's a race between time and luck.
+   If you end up registering on time for choice A, but you don't get your choice B, which logical operators would be true?

 Logical Opposites